National High School Game Academy - Apply Now!

 The program includes an exciting blend of hands-on exercises combined with traditional lecture and discussion.
 Through classwork and team projects, NHSGA gives all students a taste of state-of-the-art video game development and provides instruction in the collaborative skills required for success in college and beyond.
 The curriculum is designed to elevate the students’ rigor and discipline and prepare them for the college experience

-The Summer NHSGA Program shares methods and paradigms used in Carnegie Mellon's Masters of Entertainment Technology (M.E.T.) graduate program.
+NHSGA shares methods and paradigms used in Carnegie Mellon's Masters of Entertainment Technology (M.E.T.) graduate program.
 The NHSGA shares the rigor of the M.E.T. program, and students who enroll are expected to fulfill all the requirements of the program, including, without limitation: attending and participating in all classes; completing all assigned coursework, homework, projects, exams and any other program requirements.
 This isn't a summer camp where students play games all day.
 Our curriculum is designed to elevate the students’ rigor and discipline and prepare them for the college experience upon which they'll shortly embark.

 Through classwork and team projects, NHSGA gives all students a taste of state-of-the-art video game development and provides instruction in the collaborative skills required for success in college and beyond.